gehlottj/cozey-assessment/README.md

 `node .`

-App will automatically run on port `3000`, can be changed in `backend/config/config.json` dile.
+App will automatically run on port `3000`, can be changed in `backend/config/config.json` file.

 ## Run unit tests in node with below command